 In this article

-Attics are excellent nesting locations for many types of pests.
+Attics are excellent nesting sites for many pests.
 They’re warm, unfrequented by humans, and safe from natural predators.
 Therefore, homeowners often find rodents in attics.It can be hard to detect a rodent infestation in your attic if you don’t frequent it often.
 And since rodents can be quite small, the noises they make will be minimal and hard to detect.

 • Common Rodents in Attics: Squirrels, rats, and mice are the most frequent attic invaders, entering through small gaps and chewing through materials to gain access.